CACI-International/ergo/so/README.md

   content-identified.
 * Allow setting map keys from values rather than string constants?
 * Extend map, fold to operate on maps as well?
+* Reduce function captures to the bare minimum, and allow functions to be called in a delayed context.
+* Allow functions to get call-site variables?
+Convenient for things like `work-dir`.
+* Add union types to the type system, allowing `if` and `match` to be delayed.
+* Allow fetching of urls and use of zip/tarballs with load command.

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `so [path to plugin]`.